 New round grills are junk.
 There is only one manufacturer left and they are not as good as OEM but after they get a bit of dirt on them nobody will know the difference.
 I had to shave a couple of sections off the lower edge to make it fit where my van protruded with an additional mount for the inner light.

-I scraped around on eBay for round headlight grills and even bought one not realizing that it needed a ring too.. and it cost $50, so I think the GoWesty round headlight grills are worth the money.
+I scraped around on eBay for round headlight grills and even bought one not realizing that it needed a ring too.. and it cost $50, so I think the GoWesty round headlight buckets are worth the money.
 If you have new paint you might find it a bit painful installing them.
 The are sharp and need to be persuaded in there.

 These headlights are made for Jeeps and there are a zillion of them out there on eBay and Amazon.
 I have no idea if they are all the same or if some are better.
 I find that low beam is epic.
 High beam is just brighter low beam with no further throw, but it's still a whole lot better than stock.